thenexthub/Codira/docs/WeakReferences.md

 enclosing context, it cannot refer to \"previous\" captures; otherwise we could have some awkward ambiguities.
 I think we should reserve the right to not execute an initializer if the closure will never be called;
-this is more important for local `func` declarations than for anonymous closure expressions.
+this is more important for local `fn` declarations than for anonymous closure expressions.

 The fields introduced by `capture` declarations should be immutable by